-- M551 Introduction to Historical Musicology (3 cr.) - M602 Seminar in Musicology (3-3-3-3 cr.) - M603 Methods of Musical Scholarship (3 cr.) - Six credits drawn from M602 or M603 (3-3 cr.) - Courses in musicology, music history and literature, music theory, ethnomusicology, or other musical subjects with approval of the department and director of graduate studies (3-3-3 cr.).
+- M551 Introduction to Historical Musicology (3 cr.) - M602 Seminar in Musicology (3-3-3-3 cr.) - M603 Methods of Musical Scholarship (3 cr.) - Six credit hours drawn from M602 or M603 (3-3 cr.) - Courses in musicology, music history and literature, music theory, ethnomusicology, or other musical subjects with approval of the department and director of graduate studies (3-3-3 cr.).
 Students holding an MA or MM in musicology may be exempted from some or all of these courses on the recommendation of the department.
-If these credits are waived, students must enroll in an additional 9 credits of M700. - M604 Qualifying Exam Tutorial (3 cr.) - M605 Qualifying Exam and Dissertation Area Tutorial (3 cr.) - M700 Dissertation in Musicology (6-36 cr.)
+If these credit hours are waived, students must enroll in an additional 9 credit hours of M700 Dissertation in Musicology.

+- M604 Qualifying Exam Tutorial (3 cr.)

+- M605 Qualifying Exam and Dissertation Area Tutorial (3 cr.)

+- M700 Dissertation in Musicology (6-36 cr.)